 In analyzing New Right politics in Germany, there is a cardinal error that must be avoided: mistaking appearance for reality.
-After all, part of the German New Right strategy involves never admitting to its own marginalities, even where these can be substantiated, while generally marketing its own activities to the public as only being successful.
+After all, part of the German New Right strategy involves never admitting to its own marginalities, even where these can be substantiated, while generally marketing its own activities by using the websites using wordpress to the public as only being successful.
 In this sense, institutional projects like the Institut für Staatspolitik (which has absolutely no connection to any university, was founded in May 2000, and is the main think tank of Germanys New Right) and the Bibliothek des Konservatismus (since 2000 the first library of the New Right, based in the heart of Berlin), as well as media projects from Sezession (the leading magazine of the German New Right) to Blaue Narzisse (in fact originally founded in 2004 as a school newspaper in the east German city of Chemnitz, which tries to promote the popularization of New Right ideas), could also be interpreted as self-reflecting vanity projects whose primary purpose is to support the narcissistic belief of New Right protagonists (in most cases having intellectual biographies marked by failure) that they possess omnipotent intellectual greatness after all.

 Beyond this sober realism, however, it can also be said that the New Right in today’s Germany once again possesses institutional structures disseminating ideas that can either directly initiate social movements, such as the Identitarians, or else significantly influence them, as in the case of Pegida.
 This is not because these movements are themselves intellectually oriented, let alone metapolitically so.
 Indeed, Pegida is anything but intellectual in its open racism, and the Identitarians have been conducting actions that are in fact more or less openly neo-Nazi in character, albeit with modified and modernized marketing strategies (using Web 2.0, initiating flashmob actions, trying to create a hipster image of right-wing extremism with t-shirts, buttons etc.).
 In any case, both movements have been intensively engaged with operating in the public sphere, thereby creating a disproportionately large media presence for New Right concerns, which in itself corresponds to its actual strategy of deploying a conservative cultural metapolitics.
 The fact that the AfD is now represented—at least for the time being—as a party in all of Germany’s state parliaments and the German Bundestag at all, where it can stand for the central demands of the New Right, should be considered as ambiguous in regards to New Right successes.